The Guild of Fine Wood Cognac 40° - 70cl

 Description

-The village of Lorignac is located in the Cru Fins Bois region near the Gironde estuary.
-This geographical location gives the Cognac its freshness and minerality.
-This location gives its young eaux-de-vie a certain freshness and minerality that are unique to it.
+The village of Lorignac is located in the Fins Bois Cru region, near the Gironde estuary.
+This geographical location imparts freshness and minerality to the Cognac.
+This location also gives its young eaux-de-vie a distinctive freshness and minerality.

-The year 2011 is known for its particularly high temperatures, leading to early harvests.
+The year 2011 is known for its particularly high temperatures, resulting in early harvests.

-These conditions will favor the fruity aromatic bouquet of Lorignac, evoking summer fruits.
+These conditions will favor the fruity aromatic bouquet of Lorignac, reminiscent of summer fruits.

 Small in size with significant agricultural activity, the village of Lorignac is characteristic of this vintage.

-Its name comes from the Latin "Villa de Bacchus" which clearly illustrates the importance of wine for this town, and has been for centuries.
+Its name actually comes from the Latin "Villa de Bacchus" which clearly illustrates the importance of wine for this town, and this has been the case for centuries.

-The Cognac Guild adopts an artisanal and terroir-based approach by selecting a single village and an independent distiller for each vintage.
-Each Cognac is a blend made exclusively from this unique vintage, reflecting the distiller's traditional expertise and the specific characteristics of their terroir.
-Local vinification, double distillation in a Charente still, and aging in oak barrels in the village of origin: this parcel-by-parcel method highlights the pure and unique identity of each region.
+The Cognac Guild adopts an artisanal and terroir-focused approach, selecting a single village and an independent distiller for each cru.
+Each Cognac is a blend made exclusively from this single cru, reflecting the distiller's traditional expertise and the unique characteristics of their terroir.
+Local winemaking, double distillation in Charentais stills, and aging in oak barrels in the village of origin: this plot-by-plot method highlights the pure and singular identity of each territory.

 Color : Golden yellow